blk-kakadu-114/blk-kakadu-114/README.md

 ## About Me

-I'm a 21 y.o. third-year student majoring in Intelligent Control Systems at the **Saint Petersburg State University of Telecommunications**.
+I'm a 21 y.o.
+4th year student majoring in Intelligent Control Systems at the **Saint Petersburg State University of Telecommunications**.
 With a passion for **Data Science** and **System Analytics**, I am actively developing my skills and knowledge to become a sought-after specialist in these fields.

 I love working with data & information and am currently actively studying AI not only at University to have the necessary skills.